 Case Study: How a Houston-based real estate company implemented mLearning

-Situation: An airline needed to train flight attendants and technical staff.
-It was necessary for them to learn on the go (in hotels, waiting for flights, etc.) from any part of the world.
+Situation: The company needed to train 5,000 employees.
+It was necessary for them to learn on the go from any part of the world.
 The company’s management found out that most employees had iPads.

 To achieve good results, you need to build an effective team.
 Here is a complete list of people who can help you implement and develop mobile learning in your company.
 You don’t necessarily need to have them all on staff; it depends on your actual demands.